Active-Learning-and-Teaching/ALT-Website/index.md

   block: three-column-1
   col_1:
     image: "/uploads/2021/10/12/0-2.png"
-    content: The students can easily join courses by entering the code provided by their instructor.
+    content: "<br><br>The students can easily join courses by entering the code provided by their instructor.
 The course page provides important announcements made by the instructor.
-The students also get push notifications so that they don't miss any important updates.
+The students also get push notifications so that they don't miss any important updates."
     headline: Check Announcements
     slug: ''
   col_2:
     image: "/uploads/2021/10/12/0-1.png"
     headline: Attempt Quizzes
     slug: ''
-    content: Whenever the instructor starts a new quiz, the students receive push notifications on their devices.
+    content: "<br><br>Whenever the instructor starts a new quiz, the students receive push notifications on their devices.
 Students can respond to the quiz before the timer runs out.
-Analysis of responses of the class and correct answer is also shown to the students after the quiz ends.
+Analysis of responses of the class and correct answer is also shown to the students after the quiz ends."
   col_3:
     image: "/uploads/2021/10/12/0-3.png"
     headline: Submit Feedback